altirllc/altir-ai-codegen/README.md

-# 🧠 Altir AI Codegen
+# 🧠 Altir AI Codegen Directed flow

-> An intelligent coding assistant tailored for Altir's codebase, tech stack, and internal workflows.

----

 This project is being used as a sandbox to:

 - Learn which AI workflows are most useful internally
 - Understand LangGraph-based orchestration
 - Explore internal vs external AI tooling needs
-- Learn how to build autonomous agent
+- Learn how to create directed flow.

----
+Head over to "agent" branch to learn how we can create agentic flow.

 ## ⚙️ Setup